back to all news and opinions

 Unfortunately, this pot of extra capital comes tied with uncertainty and frustration – like spending up to 40 hours to do each claim, not knowing whether HMRC will pay out in three months or twelve, and fruitlessly chasing for answers.

-Tax credit financing lets companies press fast forward and get their capital quickly, as an advance secured against the future HMRC payout.
+Tax credit financing lets companies press fast forward and get their capital quickly, as an instant payment of their future HMRC credit.

-Out of the small handful of UK companies that offer tax credits advances, we’re the only ones that do it in as little as 24 hours (as far as we know!).
+Out of the small handful of UK companies that offer tax credit advances, we’re the only ones that can do it in as little as 60 minutes from submission.

 How does tax credits finance compare to other options?